MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSessionConfiguration.md

 ### Microsoft.PowerShell.Commands.PSSessionConfigurationCommands#PSSessionConfiguration

 ## NOTES
-To run this cmdlet, start Windows PowerShell with the "Run as administrator" option.
+To run this cmdlet, start Windows PowerShell by using the Run as administrator option.

 To view the session configurations on the computer, you must be a member of the Administrators group on the computer.

-To run a Get-PSSessionConfiguration command on a remote computer, Credential Security Service Provider (CredSSP) authentication must be enabled in the client settings on the local computer (by using the Enable-WSManCredSSP cmdlet) and in the service settings on the remote computer, and you must use the CredSSP value of the Authentication parameter when establishing the remote session.
+To run a Get-PSSessionConfiguration command on a remote computer, Credential Security Service Provider (CredSSP) authentication must be enabled in the client settings on the local computer by using the Enable-WSManCredSSP cmdlet, and in the service settings on the remote computer.
+You must also use the CredSSP value of the Authentication parameter when establishing the remote session.
 Otherwise, access is denied.

 The note properties of the object that Get-PSSessionConfiguration returns appear on the object only when they have a value.